enova003/cs432-assignments-ODU/HW3/HW3-report.md

 |    900-1000      |   0    |
 |    > 1000      |   3    |

 The file that had the most mementos was `ff825663428d986bc4ad8b7e1831756a-tm.json`.
 This file has has 11574 mementos.
 This surprised me a lot.
+File `ff825663428d986bc4ad8b7e1831756a-tm.json` had 9020 mementos, and file `ff825663428d986bc4ad8b7e1831756a-tm.json` had 2224 mementos.
+This information surprised me a lot because I did not think a file could have that many mementos.

 I created this Python script to help count the mementos: